 We have won Varsity for the seventh time in a row!
-Here is Andy's Varsity report:
+Here is the President's Varsity report:

 Things got off to an excellent start with a convincing 4-1 victory in the men's B, thanks to convincing wins by Ross Hendron and Gavin Herbertson and another masterclass in head-kicks from James Davies.
 A special mention is due to 9th kup Toby Fisher for a stunning upset win against his black belt opponent in the final and most thrilling fight of the men's B. He went into the ring bravely, knowing he was a tactical 'sacraficial lamb,' but put on possibly the best performance I have ever seen from a complete newcomer at Varsity, embodying the tenet of indomitable spirit and leaving the ring wth a victory, seven points clear of his opponent.

 The women's A started off flawlessly, with captain Posey Pugh– nicknamed 'scary lady' by the Cambridge team– decimating her opponent and scoring the most points and the highest-margin win of the event, ten points clear.
 Branwen Snelling was held to an extremely tight tie, and after the stunning win by newcomer 9th kup Maria Holdcroft against an experienced opponent was balanced by two Oxford losses, the women's A ended in a hard-fought draw.
 A tie-breaker was fought to decide the result and we lost on the very last kick in the very last second of the fight, handing the women's A shield back to them for the first time in at least 7 years.
 It will be a shame to see the 'C' word on the shield but we'll take it back next year.